Our first 10 yearsprint

 |71 and more||0|

-We are proud of the successes of our students.
-They are active and successful in both their studies and extracurricular fields, participant in the tutoring system, have success in domestic and international competitions of knowledge, and contribute significantly to the promotion of the faculty at home and abroad.
-Through their representatives in faculty bodies and committees, they contribute to key decision-making processes on behalf of all students.
-Students in the Academic Assembly of the faculty vote and contribute to decisions in the election of senators and dean of the faculty.
+We are proud of the achievements of our students.
+They are active and successful in both their studies and extracurricular fields, participate in the tutoring system, achieve success in domestic and international academic competitions, and contribute significantly to the promotion of the faculty at home and abroad.
+Through their representation in faculty bodies and committees, they contribute to key decision-making processes on behalf of all students.
+Students in the Academic Assembly of the faculty vote on and contribute to decisions in the election of senators and dean of the faculty.

 The tenth year of operation brought significant changes to the faculty.
-The University Campus Livade in Izola, Slovenia opened its doors to students and staff.
+The University Campus Livade in Izola, Slovenia, opened its doors to students and staff.
 The new building has state-of-the-art lecture rooms, laboratories, and equipment.
-Since February 2016 several UP FAMNIT study and research programmes are housed at the new building..
+Since February 2016 several UP FAMNIT study and research programmes have been housed at the new building..

 The head office of the faculty remains in the old town of Koper, where we operate in well-organized but mostly rented premises.
 Throughout the heart of Koper’s city centre, the faculty operates in 2,500 m² (some shared with UP IAM in joint service).
 UP FAMNIT operates 640 m² at the new campus building in Izola.
 The faculty and university are in the process of taking ownership of buildings in Koper to simplify operations and improve student and faculty life.

 In spite of space limitations, our students are provided with study spaces, which can be used every working day, from early in the morning till late in the evening.
 We provide additional space to the Student Council of the faculty that can be used by all students seven days a week (24/7).